albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 - `Fuzzy_attack_dataset.txt`
 - `Impersonation_attack_dataset.txt`

-To achieve this, we checked if subsequent IDs appeared in one of these subsets, which is also present in the `Attack_free_dataset.txt` dataset.
-In other words, in the matrix built previously, if the value is `True` at position `id, next_id`, then the ID is considered to have appeared after the other.
+To accomplish this, we checked if subsequent IDs appeared in one of these subsets, which is also present in the `Attack_free_dataset.txt` dataset.
+In other words, in the matrix built previously, if the value is `True` at position `[id][next_id]`, then the IDs is considered to have appeared after the other.

 If the ID does not exist in the matrix, or if the value in the matrix is `False`, it is added to a list of potential dangerous messages.